tango-controls/tango-doc/source/tools/astor/config.rst

 Additional html pages
 ~~~~~~~~~~~~~~~~~~~~~

-The property *HtmlHelps* give the possibility to add specific html pages.
+The property :guilabel:`HtmlHelps` give the possibility to add specific html pages.
 This is a string array property.

 -  The first line is the message displayed in help menu.